scipy/scipy/doc/source/tutorial/ndimage.rst

 The function ``py_transform`` wraps the callback function in a :c:type:`PyCapsule`.
 The main steps are:

-- Initialize a :ctype:`PyCapsule`.
+- Initialize a :c:type:`PyCapsule`.
 The first argument is a pointer to the callback function.

 - The second argument is the function signature which must match exactly